 Research shows that feedback is critical for leaders and that creating a culture of feedback is key to a team’s success.
 The more successful a team is, the better an organization’s bottom line.
-However, there is an art to giving and receiving feedback and if not done properly, feedback can have a negative impact to morale.
+However, there is an art to giving and receiving feedback, and if not done properly, feedback can have a negative impact to morale.
 Conversely, teams who receive feedback in a positive, supportive way will strive to continue to do well.

 There can be a gender dimension to giving and receiving feedback that is critical for women in leadership roles to understand, as men and women react differently.
-In this course, Professor Deborah Streeter will examine the gender dimensions of giving and receiving feedback and will explore strategies for working as effectively as possible to lead a high-performing team.
+In this course, Professor Deborah Streeter will examine the gender dimensions of giving and receiving feedback and explore strategies for working as effectively as possible to lead a high-performing team.

 Faculty AuthorDeborah Streeter